MC-Notes/Volume-I/docs/_posts/2017-02-03-Blastocyst-Development-in-Mice:-Single-Cell-TaqMan-Arrays.md

 <a name="cite-Guo2010Resolution"/><sup>[^](#ref-2) </sup>Guo, Guoji and Huss, Mikael and Tong, Guo Qing and Wang, Chaoyang and Li Sun, Li and Clarke, Neil D and Robson, Pauldalerba.
 2010. _Resolution of cell fate decisions revealed by single-cell gene expression analysis from zygote to blastocyst_.
 [URL](http://dx.doi.org/10.1016/j.devcel.2010.02.012)

----
-layout: post
-title: "Blastocyst Development in Mice: Single Cell TaqMan Arrays"
-description: "In this notebook we follow (Buettner and Theis, 2012) and use the GP-LVM to analyze some single cell data from (Guo et al., 2010).
-They performed qPCR TaqMan array on single cells from the developing blastocyst in mouse.
-The data is taken from the early stages of development when the Blastocyst is forming.
-At the 32 cell stage the data is already separated into the trophectoderm (TE) which goes onto form the placenta and the inner cellular mass (ICM).
-The ICM further differentiates into the epiblast (EPI)---which gives rise to the endoderm, mesoderm and ectoderm---and the primitive endoderm (PE) which develops into the amniotic sack.
-Guo et al selected 48 genes for expression measurement.
-They labelled the resulting cells and their labels are included as an aide to visualization."
-date: "2017-02-03 18:25:52 +0000"
-categories: "GPLVM" "Dimensionality Reduction" "Single cell gene expression"
----